 Kate and John Coleman are going through a rough patch in their marriage, so they decide to adopt, because this is a thing people apparently do.
 Aside from the natural hazards that come with adding a child to a failing marriage, they hit the jackpot of kids to add!
 Esther, portrayed by Isabelle Fuhrman, may only be nine-years-old, but she has more problems than everyone else in the house combined!
 Needless to say, you won’t be seeing them all smiling on the Christmas card.

 In a bizarre case of extreme antiquing, young Em (Natasha Calis) buys a groovy little box.
 Unbeknownst to, well everyone, there is a really evil spirit in that box.
 REALLY.
 EVIL.
 Before you know it, precious Em is bent and contorted in all kinds of new ways and vomiting a parade of black moths.
 And that is just the beginning!

 Well, there you have it, Hell in jelly shoes.
-Tell us what you think in the comments and who we may have left out.
 Maybe we will put together a sequel to this list!